 At Lake Travis Eye and Laser Center, we strive to provide comprehensive, primary eye care for the whole family.
 Preventative and routine eye exams are important to maintaining good eye health.
 Often, eye and vision problems do not have obvious symptoms or signs, but are easily diagnosed by a licensed ophthalmologist.
 By diagnosing eye and vision conditions early on, our ophthalmologist is able to provide treatment options and, in many cases, restore vision or prevent vision loss.
 The American Academy of Ophthalmology recommends yearly or bi-yearly eye and vision exams, depending on whether you are at-risk or not.

-During an eye exam, Dr. Kyle Rhodes will ask you questions about any symptoms or issues you are experiencing, medications your are currently taking, any blurry vision, your work environment, and your overall health.
+During an eye exam, our Austin area doctors will ask you questions about any symptoms or issues you are experiencing, medications your are currently taking, any blurry vision, your work environment, and your overall health.
 Family history and previous eye or vision conditions will also be discussed during this part of the examination.
-Dr. Rhodes will consider this information when determining any treatments or recommendations.
+Dr. Rhodes and Dr. Dang will consider this information when determining any treatments or recommendations.

 Regular vision testing and evaluations ensure that you always have the clearest vision possible.
 Our Lakeway ophthalmologist provides regular vision acuity tests as part of a comprehensive eye exam.
-Dr. Rhodes will measure how each eye is seeing by using a distance eye chart and a reading eye chart.
+Dr. Rhodes and Dr. Dang will measure how each eye is seeing by using a distance eye chart and a reading eye chart.
 The results of these tests are portrayed as a fraction, with 20/20 being the standard for normal distance and reading vision.
-Depending on the results of your vision test, Dr. Rhodes may prescribe corrective glasses, contacts, or recommend a surgery such as cataract extraction.
+Depending on the results of your vision test, our doctors may prescribe corrective glasses, contacts, or recommend a surgery such as cataract extraction.

 As part of a comprehensive eye exam, our Lakeway ophthalmologist examines the overall health of the eye through a visual examination and tonometry.
-Dr. Rhodes evaluates eye health by visually inspecting the eye and eyelids using magnification and a bright light.
+Dr. Rhodes and Dr. Dang evaluate eye health by visually inspecting the eye and eyelids using magnification and a bright light.
 To examine the internal structures of the eye, we may dilate the pupils.
 Increased eye pressure may be an indicator of glaucoma, so we utilize tonometry to measure eye pressure.
-After completing these short tests, Dr. Rhodes reviews the results and discusses any necessary treatment options with you.
+After completing these short tests, our eye doctors review the results and discusses any necessary treatment options with you.
 Contact us at 512-263-9000 today to schedule a comprehensive eye exam.